emptymonkey/revsh/Documentation/BEACHHEAD.md

 *Vector: revsh*<br>
 *Privilege: Non-privileged User*

 The operator will now Leverage the netcat shell established in stage 3 to download and launch revsh.
 Beyond a basic shell, there will now be a full terminal for the operator to take advantage of.
-Ctrl-c will do the appropriate thing and many system commands that require a terminal to work properly will also be available.
+System interaction will feel more normal at this point with keybindings such as Ctrl-c doing the appropriate thing and several tty aware userland tools becoming available.

 In this stage, even as a non-privileged user, revsh allows for point-to-point passthrough network proxies, as well as dynamic socks proxy tunnels.
-This enables the operator to leverage "behind the host firewall" style attacks, burpsuite, and the use of most system tools on Kali by way of proxychains.
+This enables the operator to perform a "behind the host firewall" style attack, run burpsuite through the socks proxy, and use most of the other system tools on Kali by way of proxychains.
 If privilege escalation is determined to be too risky (for reasons of either system stability or covertness of action) the operator can stop here and still have a fully functioning beachhead within the target environment.

 ### Stage 5 - Local Privilege Escalation (LPE) <a name="toc2e"></a>